nriley/brightness/README.md

 macOS Version Support
 ---------------------

-Two versions are included.
-Both require OS X 10.6 or later — but go back in the commit history and you’ll find things compatible with older OS X versions.
+`brightness` requires OS X/macOS 10.8 or later — but go back in the commit history and you’ll find code compatible with older (Mac) OS X versions.

-`brightness.c` — what you compile with the instructions above — uses documented APIs.
+Through macOS 10.12.3, `brightness` uses documented APIs.
 It works on internal laptop displays.
 It doesn’t work on older Apple external LCDs which connect via DVI and USB.
 I don’t know if it works on newer external displays, such as Thunderbolt displays, because I don’t have any to test with.
 (Feedback welcome.)

-`brightness.m` uses SPIs reverse-engineered from Displays System Preferences as of 2005.
-It does not work as of OS X 10.9, always returning 0 brightness, but does work on Mac OS X 10.6.
-(I do not have any plans to update it nor any hardware with which to test, but contributions are welcome.)
-Compilation instructions are in a comment at the top of the file.
+As of macOS 10.12.4 with the introduction of Night Shift, the documented APIs fail to work correctly and Apple does not provide replacement APIs.
+Therefore, `brightness` uses an [undocumented method](https://github.com/nriley/brightness/issues/21) to adjust brightness.

 Usage Examples
 -------